pibooth/pibooth/README.rst

    :alt: Settings

 .. note:: Even if designed for a Raspberry Pi, this software may be installed on any Unix/Linux
-          based computer (tested on Ubuntu 16 and Mac OSX).
+          based OS (tested on Ubuntu 16 and Mac OSX 10.14.6).

 Requirements
 ------------